 Are Eggs Good for Dogs?

-Eggs are not only an inexpensive and harmless source of food for a dog, they are one of the whole and nourishing meals you can choose for your dog.
-An egg is one of the best source of protein so, try to add some eggs to your dog’s food which is a nice and healthy treat for dogs.
+Eggs are not only an inexpensive and harmless source of food for a dog, but they are also one of the whole and nourishing meals you can choose for your dog.
+An egg is one of the best sources of protein.
+You should try to add some eggs to your dog’s food.
+This will be a nice and healthy treat for dogs.

-As for the fears about cholesterol, dogs don’t undergo the same arterial harm from cholesterol as the humans do.
-Actually, the cholesterol in egg yolks aids to healthy, shiny coats.
+As for the fears about cholesterol, dogs don’t undergo the same arterial harm from cholesterol as we humans do.
+Actually, the cholesterol in egg yolks aids in healthy, shiny coats.
 And as for the alarm of biotin shortage, egg whites have a biotin inhibitor called avidin.
-It is one of the B vitamins and is essential for cellular development, fatty acid digestion and good skin and coat.
+It is one of the B vitamins and is essential for cellular development, fatty acid digestion, and good skin and coat.
 Biotin shortages are quite uncommon and it would take a huge amount of eggs to be the reason one.

 Can Dogs Eat Raw Eggs?

-People from ancients made a lot of mythologies about feeding raw eggs to dogs and it results that the raw egg made the dangers for a dog’s health.
+People from ancient times made a lot of mythologies about feeding raw eggs to dogs and it results that the raw egg made the dangers for a dog’s health.